beancount/docs/docs/beancount_v3.md

 ### Customizable Booking<a id="customizable-booking"></a>

 For transfer lots with cost basis… an idea would be to create a new kind of hook, one that is registered from a plugin, e.g. a callback of yours invoked by the booking code itself, and whose results applied to a transaction are immediately reflected on the state of the affected inventories.
 Maybe this is the right place to provide custom algorithms so that their impact is affecting the subsequent inventories correctly and immediately.
 Now, imagine generalizing this further to provide and implement all of the current booking mechanisms that are currently built in the core.
 Call this "customizable booking." ([<span class="underline">thread</span>](https://groups.google.com/d/msgid/beancount/58b12132-c3cd-401b-98e5-3035d034846dn%40googlegroups.com?utm_medium=email&utm_source=footer)).

+### Ugly Little Things<a id="ugly-little-things"></a>

+-   print\_entry() uses buffering that makes it impossible to use regular print() interspersed with the regular stdout without providing file= option.
+Fix this, make this regular instead, that's just annoying, just print to regular stdout.

+-   The defaulit format for \_\_str\_\_ for inventories puts () around the rendering.
+When there's a single position, that looks like a negative number.
+That's dumb.
+Use {} instead, or something else.